 Dr. Temple Grandin

-“[Watching workers] repeatedly punching, kicking, and twisting the tails of these gentle animals, who have no idea of why they are being hurt, is almost too much to bear.”
+“To watch [workers] repeatedly punching, kicking, and twisting the tails of these gentle animals, who have no idea of why they are being hurt is almost too much to bear.”

 Dr. Bernard Rollin

-“The number of instances of cruel treatment of cows on this dairy farm are so numerous that it’s clearly not an occasional occurrence, but rather a systemic pattern of sadistic mistreatment of the cows which the management is unfortunately condoning, encouraging, and participating in.”
+“Instances of cruel treatment of cows are so numerous that it’s clearly not an occasional occurrence, but rather a systemic pattern of sadistic mistreatment of the cows which the management is unfortunately condoning, encouraging, and participating in.”